-The Cliffs of Moher host major colonies of nesting sea birds and are one of the country's most important bird-breeding sites.
+The Cliffs of Moher host major colonies of nesting seabirds and are one of the country's most important seabird breeding colonies.
 The area has been designated a Special Protection Area (SPA) for birds.

-They are a Signature Discovery Point on Fáilte Ireland's Wild Atlantic Way and a wholly owned tourism asset of Clare County Council.
+The Cliffs are a Signature Discovery Point on Fáilte Ireland's Wild Atlantic Way and a wholly owned tourism asset of Clare County Council.

 Clare County Council, supported by Fáilte Ireland, has collaborated with a multidisciplinary consultancy team led by Haley Sharpe Design to prepare a new Cliffs of Moher 2040 Strategy, including an overall site masterplan.
-This is a strategy of transformational and ambitious ideas driven by four core objectives, presented here in no particular order.
+This is a strategy of transformational and ambitious ideas driven by four core objectives.